 Give your insurance professional a call before making a purchase to get an average range on what the monthly premium would cost.
 In addition, shop around for insurance!
 Identical coverages can range widely in premium costs depending on the company.

 Carpooling and more:

 To further keep your costs down, consider carpooling with a neighbor, coworker or friend when possible.
 The costs of gas can be split evenly.
-It also keeps the wear and tear off of your vehicle, if you take turns driving each other's cars, thus saving money in maintenance costs.
+It also keeps the wear and tears off of your vehicle, if you take turns driving each other's cars, thus saving money in maintenance costs.

-Even more cost effective than carpooling is walking!
+Even more cost-effective than carpooling is walking!
 If at all possible, walk or ride a bike to as many destinations as you can.
 You save money, help the environment and stay healthier this way!